 These considerations are the following:

-You can see examples related to these issues and how to solve them in this set of articles:
+You can see where to handle that information, and examples related to these issues and how to solve them in this set of articles:

 - There is no international destination for this shipment destination, weight, format and service [Solution]

 - Operation returned an invalid status code (...)
 Must have at least one shipping content block [Solution]

 - Error "SKU Price information is required for international shipments" [Solution]

 2) Verify that the addresses you're shipping to are correct in every sense

 Typos and incorrect placing of cities, states and postal codes can prevent you from shipping international orders.
 Make sure that the information provided is correct, and if doubtful, avoid using public online services to verify addresses (Google or Bing Maps), and resort to the carriers' official validation tools.